mauritssilvis/darts/cli/java/README.md

 ```

 Note that a single 3 and a triple 1 (T1) have the same score.
-Therefore, these fields are listed together and the row they are in has a multiplicity of two.
+Therefore, these fields are listed together, and their row has a multiplicity of two.
-That is, this row represents two checkouts.
+In other words, this row represents two checkouts.

-The `darts` toolbox can also be used to generate a checkout table for a single score.
+The `darts` toolbox can also generate a checkout table for a single score.
 For example, to find 501-point checkouts, pass the same value as the minimum and maximum score:

 ```shell